 - Non-Operating Income: Is the portion of a corporation's income that is derived from facilities activities not related to the property's operation.
-Related items may include Cost Recovery Income, Interest Income, and/or Other Income. - Non-Operating Rent/Lease: Rent Expenses are the costs associated with rent and leases of property and/ or equipment not specific to the hotel's departmental function or event (i.e Owner's Personal Lease Vehicle Expense). - Other Intangible: Is the portion of the expenses that are derived from activities not related to the property's operation.
+Related items may include Bank Interest Income, and/or the Corporation's Subsidiary Revenues not related to the parent property's operations. - Non-Operating Rent/Lease: Rent Expenses are the costs associated with rent and leases of property and/ or equipment not specific to the property's departmental function or event (i.e Owner's Personal Lease Vehicle Expense). - Other Intangible: Is the portion of the expenses that are derived from activities not related to the property's operation.
 Related items may include Capital Gains or Losses on Fixed Assets, Owner Expenses, and/or Unrealized Foreign Exchange Gains or Losses. - Expenses not required to maintain the property income Certain expenses may not be included because these are expenses not related to the real estate component of the property or operations.
-Examples of this include donations, litigation, bank charges, amortization, etc.
+Examples of this include Donations, Litigation, Bank Charges, Amortization, etc.